cyyeh/mit-6.824/notes/lec2.md

 	return
 }
 ```
-- performs depth-first exploration via recursive Serial calls
+- performs depth-first exploration via recursive `Serial` calls
-- the "fetched" map avoids repeats, breaks cycles
+- the `fetched` map avoids repeats, breaks cycles
     - a single map, passed by reference, caller sees callee's updates
 - but: fetches only one page at a time
-    - can we just put a "go" in front of the Serial() call?
+    - can we just put a "go" in front of the `Serial()`` call?
     - let's try it... what happened?

 ### ConcurrentMutex crawler: